codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

    :alt: The student view of an error explanation in Virtual Coach

-..
-Note:: Standard and Advanced Code tests have an additional "Explain this error" button that will appear if Error Augmentation is on and running a code test results in an error state.
+.. note:: Standard and Advanced Code tests have an additional "Explain this error" button that will appear if Error Augmentation is on and running a code test results in an error state.

 Students can provide feedback on the Virtual Coach’s responses by using the thumbs up or thumbs down icon.
 The Virtual Coach window may be resized by dragging the resize handle in the upper left corner.